CBEP-SoCB/LCWMD_Monitoring_sum/Data/DATA_NOTES.md

 1.  **Sonde_Data.csv**

-A large CSV file, Containing data collected principally by sondes.
+A large CSV file, containing data collected principally by sondes.
 Data was collected every 15 minutes or 1 hour, depending on the deployment.

 Column Name | Contents                   | Units / Values